Federated Automatic Differentiation: Introduction

-Despite this progress, developing and deploying effective FL methods remains a difficult task.
-When data is heterogeneous, FL methods can fail to converge to critical points of the underlying loss, or may not converge at all~\citep{charles_and_konecny, charles_and_rush, local_fixed_points_kaust, fedsplit, fedlin}.
-Part of the difficulty is that FL methods typically use multiple local training steps per communication round in order to reduce total communication time~\citep{mcmahan2017communication}.
-This can dictate a trade-off between initial convergence and accuracy~\citep{charles_and_konecny}, and in fact means that many FL methods are not equivalent to (stochastic) gradient descent on any loss function~\citep{charles_and_rush}.
-As a result, desirable convergence behavior may require expanding the capacity of the algorithm under consideration.
-One straightforward example is the conversion of a \emph{static} parameter, which we will use to mean a value which is fixed for the course of training, into a \emph{dynamic} one that may evolve in tandem with the model.
-Examples include scheduling hyperparameters (such as a decaying learning rate)~\citep{charles_and_konecny, fedchain} and learning control variates used to mitigate ``client drift''~\citep{scaffold, fedlin, proxskip}.
-Unfortunately, such methods often require significant theoretical insight to design, and may not perform well in practice~\citep{afo, fedlin}.
-Many theoretically convergent algorithms are also unsuitable for cross-device settings, as they rely on persistent client state and repeated participation~\citep{proxskip, scaffold}.
-Another important challenge in designing methods is the need for compatibility with formal privacy techniques, including differential privacy and secure aggregation, which can limit what algorithms are possible to execute (see \citep[Chapter 4]{aop}).
+FL has seen notable success in production systems and applications~\citep{NWP18, gboard_18, fl_at_scale, papaya, apple_fl, keyword_speech, oov_fl, emoji_fl}.
+Despite this progress, developing and deploying effective FL methods remains difficult.
+When data is heterogeneous, FL methods can fail to converge to critical points of the underlying loss, or may not converge at all~\citep{local_fixed_points_kaust, fedsplit}.
+FL methods often use multiple local training steps per communication round to reduce total communication~\citep{mcmahan2017communication}, which can dictate a trade-off between initial convergence and accuracy~\citep{charles_and_konecny}.
+This algorithmic pattern means that many FL methods are not equivalent to (stochastic) gradient descent on any loss function~\citep{charles_and_rush}.
+These and related observations have inspired a slew of work that attempts to improve convergence via techniques such as learning rate decay~\citep{fedchain} and control variates used to mitigate ``client drift''~\citep{scaffold, fedlin, proxskip}.

-Hyperparameter tuning for FL presents related difficulties.
-As detailed by \citet{fed_hparam_tuning}, data access restrictions, resource and system constraints, and the preponderance of hyperparameters (including client and server hyperparameters when using popular methods like \scaffold~\citep{scaffold} and \fedopt~\citep{afo}) can make hyperparameter tuning more difficult than in centralized ML.
-Naive approaches like grid search or random search can be prohibitively expensive.
-Additionally, as discussed above, FL methods that use \emph{static} hyperparameters may face convergence issues~\citep{charles_and_konecny, local_fixed_points_kaust, charles_and_rush}, regardless of how the hyperparameter tuning is done.